 OmniOffices was later acquired by real estate investment trust CarrAmerica in 1997, and in 1998 the two companies further expanded by acquiring HQ Business Centers.
 In 1999 the joint company became known as HQ Global Workplaces.
-HQ (and its predecessors) was eventually acquired by Regus in 2004.
+HQ (and its predecessors) was eventually acquired by Regus (now IWG plc) in 2004.

 Image grabbed from Fegen Suites website.

 Richard Nissen founded Business Space Ltd at 35 Piccadilly in London in 1980, and later pioneered the digital exchange telecommunications system which launched the virtual office concept in the UK.
 Mr Nissen registered the trademark name in 1992 when the Virtual Office Group was established at 211-212 Piccadilly.
 After a period of 25 years, Mr Nissen relocated his serviced and virtual office business to its current address at 180 Piccadilly.
-36 years later, the business is still going strong.
+The business is still going strong today.

 1980 – 1982